 Among those modifications, the emphasis on the Reveillon tradition shifted from family dinners at home to the tables of the city’s top-tier restaurants.
 Also, the meals are offered at more conventional dining times during the day, instead of in the wee hours of the morning.
 Today dozens of New Orleans restaurants offer Reveillon Dinners with menus inspired by those enjoyed by the Creole families who began the tradition.
 As might be expected, the participating restaurants have added their own little twists to their menus, featuring their house specialties and other delectable examples of their culinary creativity.

 The Reveillon tradition is most commonly enjoyed by local families and/or friends gathered around a large table in an old French Quarter restaurant or reserving one of the small private dining rooms they offer.
 However, couples or families visiting New Orleans during the holidays can also savor the same memorable Reveillon Dinner experiences at restaurants all over town.
-It’s the next best thing to having a big, festive holiday gathering at home.
 The feelings of togetherness and good cheer, coupled with the memories of all that great New Orleans food, will stick to the palate of your memory forever.
 New this year, restaurants will be offering takeout Reveillon options for you to enjoy in the comfort of your own home.

-Reveillon Dinners menus and specials typically begin following Thanksgiving Day.
+Reveillon Dinner menus and specials typically begin following Thanksgiving Day.
 Make sure to reach out to individual restaurants for participation dates and offers.